 Self

 Any systems-level cognitive model such as our LIDA Model that aspires to model consciousness, must attempt to account for the notion of self with its multiple aspects.
-We have make one attempt at describing how a number of different “selves” could be constructed within the LIDA Model (Ramamurthy & Franklin, 2011).
-More recently we have begun to augment this account by combining these constructs with key elements of Shuan Gallagher’s pattern theory of self (2013).
+We have made one attempt at describing how a number of different “selves” could be constructed within the LIDA Model (Ramamurthy & Franklin, 2011).
+More recently we have begun to augment this account by combining these constructs with key elements of Shaun Gallagher’s pattern theory of self (2013).
 This use of pattern theory is helping us to clarify various theoretical issues with including various “selves” in the LIDA Model as well as open questions such as the relationships between different sub-selves.

-Cyclic to Multi-cyclic Processes
+Cyclic to Multicyclic Processes

 The LIDA Model begins its fleshing out of Global Workspace Theory by postulating a cognitive cycle (see Figure 1 for a detailed diagram), which we view as a cognitive atom from which more complex cognitive processes are constructed.
-A LIDA agent spends its “life” in a continual, cascading (overlapping) sequence of such cognitive cycles, each sensing and understanding its current situation, and choosing and executing an appropriate response.
-Such cycles occur five to ten times a second in we humans (Madl, Baars, & Franklin, 2011).
-The first decade or more of our research was devoted to trying to understand what happens during a single cognitive cycle, taking in humans 200 to 500 ms. Now, having at least a partial overall discernment of the activity of a single cycle, we feel emboldened to turn some of our attention to more complex multi-cyclic processes such as planning, reasoning, or deliberation.
+A LIDA agent spends its “life” in a continual, cascading (overlapping) sequence of such cognitive cycles, each sensing and understanding the agent’s current situation, and choosing and executing an appropriate response.
+Such cycles occur five to ten times a second in humans (Madl, Baars, & Franklin, 2011).
+The first decade or more of our research was devoted to trying to understand what happens during a single cognitive cycle, taking in humans 200 to 500 ms. Now, having at least a partial overall discernment of the activity of a single cycle, we feel emboldened to turn some of our attention to more complex multi-cyclic processes such as planning, reasoning, and deliberation.

 Language

-LIDA has been criticized of focusing on low intelligence tasks, and lacking high cognitive functions such as language understanding (Duch, Oentaryo, & Pasquier, 2008).
+LIDA has been criticized for focusing on low intelligence tasks, and lacking high cognitive functions such as language understanding (Duch, Oentaryo, & Pasquier, 2008).
 To overcome this gap, and initiate language processing in the LIDA architecture, learning the meaning of the vervet monkey alarm calls was simulated.
 Field studies (Seyfarth, Cheney, & Marler, 1980) revealed the existence of three distinct alarm calls.
 Each call is emitted to warn the rest of the group of the danger from a predator in the vicinity.
-Upon hearing a particular alarm call, vervet monkeys typically escape into safe locations.
-A LIDA based agent that learns the meaning of these alarm calls has been developed successfully (Khayi-Enyinda, 2013).
-The LIDA based perceptual learning mechanism has been implemented to associate each alarm call with three distinct meanings, an action based meaning, a feeling based meaning and a referential based meaning.
-Considering this multiple meaning assessment approach is in line with our ultimate goal of modeling human words that must convey multiple meanings.
+Upon hearing a particular alarm call, vervet monkeys typically escape into safe locations in a manner appropriate to the predator type signaled by that alarm.
+A LIDA based agent that learns the meaning of these alarm calls has been developed (Khayi-Enyinda, 2013).
+LIDA’s perceptual learning mechanism was implemented to associate each alarm call with three distinct meanings: an action based meaning, a feeling based meaning and a referential based meaning.
+This multiple meaning assessment approach aligns with our ultimate goal of modeling human words that must convey multiple meanings.
 A manuscript describing this research has been submitted, reviewed, revised, and re-submitted (Ait Khayi & Franklin, submitted).

 LIDA’s Hypothesis Regarding Brain Rhythms